 Windows 8 (and now 10) no longer comes with Windows Media Center by default.
 To get it, you can upgrade to Windows 8 Pro and purchase the Media Center Pack.
 And Windows 10 doesn’t have it at all.

 If you’re using Windows 8 or 10 and don’t want to buy two separate upgrades just to use a program that once came standard with Windows, you can try one of these alternative media center applications for your HTPC.

 Modern apps deserve an honorable mention.
 Apps for Netflix, Hulu, and other media services look awfully similar to media center interfaces.
 If you want an interface to play back streaming video from your couch, these modern apps may be a convenient alternative to a new media center application.

-XBMC is probably the most popular alternative to Windows media Center out there.
-XBMC stands for Xbox Media Center, as it was originally created for the Xbox.
-Today, XBMC runs on a variety of operating systems, including Windows, Mac OS X, Linux – even Android and iOS.
+Kodi is probably the most popular alternative to Windows media Center out there.
+Kodi was formerly known as XBMC, and was was originally created for modded Xboxes.
+Today, Kodi runs on a variety of operating systems, including Windows, Mac OS X, Linux–even Android and iOS.
 In addition to interfacing with a TV capture card for live TV and recording, it supports every type of media format you’d want.
-It can also Netflix, Hulu, YouTube, Pandora, and more via add-ons.
-We’ve covered installing XBMC add-ons in the past.
+It can also stream YouTube, Pandora, and more via add-ons.
+We’ve covered installing Kodi add-ons in the past.